Guided Reading In Kindergarten

 Many teachers ask me about guided reading in Kindergarten.
 They ask about what to do with students who aren't reading, what to do after they read the book, how to start guided reading, and why they even need to do guided reading with "little ones".

-In my class I have 3 different reading levels: non-readers, pre-readers, and readers.
+In my class I have 3 different levels for guided reading in Kindergarten: non-readers, pre-readers, and readers.
 I follow the same "plan" with each level.
 I use Literacy Tree books, PM Starters, and other DRA leveled resources for guided reading.
 I start my non-readers in DRA Level 1 books right away so they can start gaining necessary concepts of print.
 The other students are started on their DRA level.

 After the review book, I introduce a new story with a front cover discussion and a picture walk.
 This is when I can plug in any key words or vocabulary the children will need to read the story.

 Then, they read!
 The children should read at their own pace, NOT together.
 Listen carefully to the students.
 See what strategies they have used, and what strategies still need to be discussed.
-For a great list of reading strategies for kindergarten visit Kelly's Kindergarten.
+This is truly the guided reading.

 I always end guided reading with a smile, and cute stamp on their hand and excitement.
 This makes the children even more excited to come to the table the next time!